Symplectic structure in open string field theory III: Electric field: Ellwood vertices

 \section{$SL(2, \mathbb{R})$ Ellwood vertices}

 In this appendix we construct the local coordinate maps over the moduli spaces of disks with one bulk and $n$ cyclically-ordered boundary punctures relevant for the evaluation of the homotopy Ellwood invariant~\eqref{eq:5.18} for the open SFT using $SL(2,\mathbb{R})_3$ vertices.
-More details and explicit expressions can be found in the supplementary \texttt{Mathematica} notebook.
+More details and explicit expressions can be found in the~\texttt{Mathematica} notebook in the Supplementary material.

 We begin with $n=1$---the disk with one bulk and one boundary puncture.
 We respectively place these punctures at $z=i$ and $z=0$ on the uniformizing UHP and introduce the local coordinate around the boundary puncture with the following $SL(2,\mathbb{R})$ map: